Hundreds of default code rules to check against best practices. Support for Code Query over C# LINQ (CQLinq) to easily customize rules and query code.

 - Since NDepend v2019.3 NDepend zips source files parsed.
 This way source diff can be performed against the baseline out-of-the-box, no upfront configuration is needed.

 - Diff can be queried.
 This way some rules can be enforced for code diff like the rules in the group API Breaking Changes and Code Smells Regression.
-More on querying diff here.
+More on querying diff in this documentation.

 - The tool used to diff sources is by default Visual Studio, but any other source diff tool like WinMerge can be plugged from NDepend > Options > Source File Compare Tool.